AEPKILL/husky-di/docs/apis.md

 This is not [container.resolve](#resolve).

 It must be called within a resolution context.
-When invoked, it will look for the current container in the resolution context and then execute the resolve.
+When called, it will look for the current container in the resolution context and then execute the resolve.

 e.g.